Accelerated Minimax Algorithms Flock Together: Accelerated smooth minimax algorithms are O(1/k2) -MP

-\paragraph{MP property among accelerated algorithms.} The accelerated forward algorithms, EAG, FEG, and APS, do not merely resemble OHM in their form.
+The accelerated forward algorithms, EAG, FEG, and APS, do not merely resemble OHM in their form.
 The algorithms are, in fact, near-equivalent in the sense that they have quickly merging paths.